disasterpiece9000/InstaMod/README.md

 ### InstaMod is capable of automatically assigning users' flair, advanced thread locking, subreddit-wide filtering, creating a subreddit progression system, and more.

 It can also work in conjunction with AutoMod via user flair text.
-Below I will describe the different rule types and give an example of how some of them work.
+Below I will describe the different rule types and give an example of how some of the systems work.

 -----
 ### Automatic User Flair: